I Got My Face Lasered To Improve My Skin & Here's What I Learned

 Advertisement

-Just like with injectables and chemical peels, issues can arise.
-"The major consideration with laser treatments is that the outcome depends as much on the operator of the laser as the laser itself," Dr. Jack says.
+Just like injectables and chemical peels, issues can arise.
+"The major consideration with laser treatments is that the outcome depends as much on the operator of the laser as the laser itself," says Dr Jack.
 "Complications from any laser treatment can happen even in the best hands, so it is particularly important to go to a practitioner who is experienced in handling the particular device and any complications, and has good medical credentials."
+Save Face and Glowday are both useful websites which can help you locate a trusted practitioner.

-An initial consultation is also always recommended so that you can ask your practitioner any burning questions and settle on the right laser for your skin concern and skin color.
+An initial consultation is also always recommended so that you can ask your practitioner any burning questions and settle on the right laser for your skin concern and skin colour.
+Finally, it pays to get a contact number (even out of hours) should you have queries or worries later down the line.